profweston/School_District_Analysis/README.md

 1. The overall passing percentage for Thomas High School decreased 0.3%.
 2. The overall passing percentage for district also decreased by 0.3%
-3. The average math score for the district decrease 0.1 points.
+3. The average math score for the district decreased 0.1 points.
-4.
+4. There were no changes to the data regarding school type, school size, and school spending.